EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 TripTracker's value proposition is defensible because it combines several unique features into one platform and no competitor offers the same combination of functionalities.
-While other applications may provide navigation or points of interest, or social sharing, TripTracker integrates all these features in a unique easy to use application.
+While other applications may provide navigation or points of interest, or social sharing, TripTracker integrates all these features in a unique and easy to use application.

 Additionally, by continuously integrating user feedback and improving the app's features, TripTracker can maintain its competitive edge and ensure long-term user engagement.